Pump Problems Pump Problems — Can You Run a Pool Pump on Extension Cord? Safety Guide

 To avoid future electrical issues:

-Remember: Pool electrical work is not a DIY project.
-The combination of water and electricity requires professional installation to ensure your family's safety.
-The cost of proper electrical work is minimal compared to the potential consequences of shortcuts.
+Remember: new pool electrical work is not a shortcut project.
+The combination of water and electricity requires a code-compliant installation by a qualified electrician.
+The cost of proper electrical work is minimal compared to the potential consequences of temporary wiring around a pool.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.